Muqeetat/Backend_projects/num_guessing_game/readme.md

 # Number Guessing Game CLI

-Sample solution for the [Expense Tracker](https://roadmap.sh/projects/number-guessing-game) challenge from [roadmap.sh](https://roadmap.sh/).
+Sample solution for the [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game) challenge from [roadmap.sh](https://roadmap.sh/).

  Run the script in a Python-supported environment: